racerxr650r/avrOS/README.md

 **avrOS** provides the following system services...

 * **System Tick** (sys) - Provides a system tick and timers
-* **Finite State Machine manager** (fsm) - Manages user defined state machines and prioritized scheduling
+* **Finite State Machine manager** (fsm) - Manages user defined state machines implementing prioritized scheduling and power management
 * **Queues API** (que) - Inter-State Machine communication mechanism.
 It can be used to synchronize or pass data between two or more state machines
-* **Events API** (evnt) - Asynchronous event system device drivers can use to notify the system.
-One or more state machines can be notified
+* **Events API** (evnt) - An Asynchronous event system that device drivers and state machines can use to notify the system of various occurances.
+One or more state machines can wait on a single event
 * **Heap memory manager** (heap) - Implements user defined heaps with dynamic fixed block sized memory allocation and free.
 This provides a mechanism for dynamic memory allocation that is not prone to memory fragmentation
 * **Extensible Command Line Interface** (cli) - Simplifies debugging by providing a simple method to create command line "apps" that exercise or provide status on system functions
 * **Logging API** (log) - Provides a mechanism to insert log messages in code this can be filtered on severity or conditionally compiled out of the application